CoreUnit-NET/docs/general.md

 # Application
 The application consists of 5 parts:
 1. [Google Forms *introduction*](https://forms.gle/Jo4hYGeW8ZCQRBES7)
-2. Join the cunet discord server and create a support ticket there. **Please** mention in the ticket that you would like to apply and that you have filled in the form.
+2. Join the [cunet discord server](https://discord.com/invite/GJSbyJ5Jpe) and create a support ticket there. **Please** mention in the ticket that you would like to apply and that you have filled in the form.
+On the discord server you can also find some more infos about cunet.
 3. Cunet project *definition* (see below)
 4. Project *implementation* (see below)
 5. Project *presentation & talk* (after our response)

-You can currently choose from 4 simple example application projects:
+You can choose from 4 simple example application projects: (or use a similar existing, see below)
 - [cmd tool](./basic-cmd-tool.md)
 - [discord bot](./basic-discord-bot.md)
 - [web service](./basic-web-service.md)